Seth Rollins: Storyline with The Vision (2025–present)

-At Crown Jewel: Perth on October 11, Rollins defeated Undisputed WWE Champion Cody Rhodes to win the Crown Jewel Championship.
+At Crown Jewel: Perth on October 11, Rollins defeated Cody Rhodes (SmackDown's Undisputed WWE Champion) to win the Crown Jewel Championship.
 Two days later on Raw, Breakker and Reed attacked Rollins, exiling Rollins from the stable.
 This was done to write Rollins off television due to a legitimate shoulder injury he sustained at Crown Jewel.
 Rollins was subsequently forced to vacate the title the following week, ending his second reign at 79 days.
 It was announced that the shoulder injury would take Rollins out of action for six months.
+During his hiatus, Logan Paul and Austin Theory joined The Vision, and both Breakker and Reed suffered injuries.
+At Elimination Chamber on February 28, 2026, Rollins returned by attacking Paul during the Elimination Chamber match, and revealing himself as the masked man who has been attacking The Vision for weeks, turning face in the process.
+At Wrestlemania 42 Night 1 on April 18, Rollins lost to Gunther after interference from a returning Bron Breakker.
+At Backlash on May 9, Rollins lost to Breakker after interference from The Vision.
+At Night of Champions on June 27, Rollins defeated Breakker in a steel cage match, ending their feud.
+At Night 2 of SummerSlam on August 2, Rollins was unsuccessful in capturing the World Heavyweight Championship from Reigns, after the match Rollins and Reigns showed respect to one another by doing their signature Shield fist bump, ending their 12-year rivalry.